hamelsmu/notes/docs/k8s/index.md

 2. Basic debugging
 3. Familiarity with high level concepts

 I'm not suggesting that data scientists become K8s adminstrators.
 That is a very involved task and worthy of it's own role.
 We can use managed cloud services and some basic knowledge to get really far.
-That's why I'm teaching a course on this topic: [TODO Kubernetes for Data Scientists]()
+That's why I'm teaching a course on this topic: [Kubernetes for Data Scientists](#course-k8s-for-data-scientists)

 ## Course: K8s For Data Scientists